Why SaaS companies need to invest in branding early

 How does the agency handle scope change and company evolution?

 Startups change.
 Pivots happen.
 Target audiences shift.
 Positioning evolves as product-market fit sharpens.
-Ask explicitly how the agency handles this, both contractually and creatively.
+Ask explicitly how the agency navigates this, both contractually and creatively.
 An engagement structure that allows the relationship to scale and adapt is far more valuable than one optimized for a fixed initial scope.

 Who will actually work on your account?